mcmasty/mcmasty.github.io/_pages/covid-splash.md

 ### Growth Factor

-Growth factor is a measure of how quickly the infection is growing.
+Growth factor is a measure of how quickly the infection (new cases daily) is growing.
+You can think of this as a *daily multiplier*, that is, what do you need to multiply yesterday's new case count by in order to reach today's new case count.
+For example, if yesterday's new case count were 437 and the growth factor were 1.2, then today's case count would be 524, and the infection would be spreading rapidly, or if the growth factor were 0.8 then todays case count would be 350, and the infection would be dying down.

 A growth factor < 1 (green area on chart), means there are fewer cases today then yesterday, and If we can keep that up long-enough, the outbreak will die down.
 In a perfect world the growth factor would approach 0, meaning no new cases.

-_Growth Factor_[^4] is a ratio of new cases today compared to new cases yesterday.
+_Growth Factor_[^4] is calculated as a ratio of new cases today compared to new cases yesterday.

 ![Growth Factor Summary]({{ site.url }}{{ site.baseurl }}/assets/images/covid/{{ page.growth_factor_slug }}.png){: .align-center}

-To get a better feel for growth factor, below is a basic logistic curve with different growth factor reference values plotted.
-Even though exponential growth ceases at growth factor = 1, the curve is still steep.
-In my opinion, the growth in total COVID-19 cases won't feel like it slowing until the growth factor is below 0.85.
+{{ page.gfac_msg }}

 ![Logistic Curve Summary]({{ site.url }}{{ site.baseurl }}/assets/images/covid/{{ page.logistic_curve_slug }}.png){: .align-center}